chindaronit/influx/README.md

 # Influx

-Personal Project
+## Personal Project

-• Influx is an OTT Platform provides seemless streaming experience with simple and interactive interface.
+- Influx is an OTT Platform providing a seamless streaming experience with a simple and interactive interface.
-• Influx provides personal recommendations to the content a user is watching.
-(Content Based Recommender System)
+- Offers personal recommendations using a Content-Based Recommender System for the content a user is watching.

-• Tech Stack Include : Node.js, React.js, MUI, MongoDB Atlas, Docker (Microservices), Aws, Python, Pandas, Numpy, Scikit-learn
+## Tech Stack

+- Node.js
+- React.js
+- MUI (Material-UI)
+- MongoDB Atlas
+- Docker (Microservices)
+- AWS

 ## Preview